lelutin/scout/doc/scout.1.md

 :   Show the contents of one or more notes.
 `search`
 :   Perform a textual search on your notes' contents.
+`tag`
+:   Add or remove tags from notes.
 `delete`
 :   Delete one or more notes, or an entire book.
 `version`